SkyrilHD/Dell-Exx50-Hackintosh/README.md

 2. If you are using Windows, use [macrecovery.py](https://github.com/acidanthera/OpenCorePkg/tree/master/Utilities/macrecovery) from the offical [OpenCore release package](https://github.com/acidanthera/OpenCorePkg/releases/).
 Follow this [guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/winblows-install.html) to understand how it works.

 After you have created a bootable Installer, copy the EFI folder to the EFI partition and install as usual.
 After the installation, mount the EFI partition of the installed OS and copy the EFI folder to its partition.

-If you want an OOTB-WiFi: You need to change your WiFi card in order for your internet to work.
-Buy it on eBay or your trusted website and find a suitable card with the kexts.

 ## Screenshot